nschlia/ffmpegfs/README.md

 | MOV     | **AAC**, AC3, MP3 | **H264**, H265, MPEG1, MPEG2 |
 | TS, HLS | **AAC**, AC3, MP3 | **H264**, H265, MPEG1, MPEG2 |

-The audio codec can be selected with --audiocodec, for  videos use --videocodec.
+For audio, the codec can be selected with --audiocodec.
+For videos, use --videocodec.
 Without these parameters, FFmpegfs will use the codecs as before (no change).
 Please note that hardware acceleration might not work, e.g., my hardware encoder supports H264 but not H265.
-So even though H265 creates much smaller files it takes 10 times longer to transcode.
+So even though H265 creates much smaller files, it takes 10 times longer to transcode.

 Building A Docker Container
 ----------

 FFmpegfs can run under Docker.
-To build a container for FFmpegfs a Dockerfile is provided.
+A Dockerfile is provided to build a container for FFmpegfs.
 Change to the "docker" directory and run

      docker build --build-arg BRANCH=master -t nschlia/ffmpegfs .

 Depending on the machine speed, this will take quite a while.
-After the command completed, the container can be started with
+After the command is completed, the container can be started with

      docker run --rm \
           --cgroupns host \